MIRI Imaging Calibration Status

 Click on the figure for a larger view.

-Imager relative count rates obtained using data from standard stars as a function of time for each of the nine imager filters.
+(Left) Imager relative count rates obtained using data from standard stars as a function of time for each of the nine imager filters.
 Most points correspond to observations of BD+60 1753.
-For the 15 microns and longer wavelength filters, observations from δUMi and HD 37962 have been used to fill in a time gap between the BD+60 1753 observations.
-The purple line represents an exponential fit to the data with a time constant τ .
-The amplitude (A) and standard deviation (σ) around the best fit are provided at the top left of each line.
+For the 15-micron and longer wavelength filters, observations from δ UMi and HD 37962 have been used to fill in a time gap in the first year between the BD+60 1753 observations.
+The green line represents an exponential plus line fit to the data, and the delta change between the start and latest measurement is given for each filter.

 Users wishing to propose observations in filters F560W through F1800W can assume the SNR calculations in the ETC are sufficiently accurate (nominally, the SNR goes as the square root of the count rate).
 For the F2100W and F2550W filters, adding margins of 5% on the SNR is recommended to mitigate for the observed loss.

-To compensate for this count rate loss in the JWST calibration pipeline, as of Fall 2023, this loss is taken into account in the pipeline using a model of the evolving response function.
-After this correction, uncertainties are of order 3% or better at all wavelengths, due to variations in measured values from one standard star to another.
-The corrected telescope/instrument stability are better than 0.5% over time based on repeated measurements of one star in F770W.
+To compensate for this count rate loss in the JWST calibration pipeline, as of May 2025, this loss is taken into account in the pipeline using a model of the evolving response function.
+After this correction, uncertainties are of order 1% or better at all wavelengths (Gordon et al. 2025).
+The corrected telescope/instrument stability per band is given by the 1 sigma standard deviation in the right panel of Figure 1.

 Notable updates